Privacy Policy — No Panic

 - Legitimate interest (Art.
 6(1)(f) GDPR) — caching entitlement state so the App works offline, fetching the font used by the UI, and maintaining the integrity of the paywall.

 - Consent (Art.
-6(1)(a) GDPR) — the sole legal basis for Firebase Analytics.
-Collection is off by default and is only activated after you affirmatively opt in on the Analytics Consent screen (or in Settings → Privacy).
+6(1)(a) GDPR) — the sole legal basis for Firebase Analytics and Facebook App Events.
+Collection by both SDKs is off by default and is only activated after you affirmatively opt in on the Analytics Consent screen (or in Settings → Privacy).
 You can withdraw consent at any time with the same toggle, with no effect on your ability to use the App.
 Withdrawal does not affect the lawfulness of processing carried out before withdrawal.

 8. International transfers

 The App itself stores data on your device in your country of residence.
 When you interact with the paywall, RevenueCat and the App Store / Google Play may transfer data internationally (primarily to the United States) under their own safeguards (Standard Contractual Clauses and equivalent mechanisms).
-If you have enabled analytics, Firebase Analytics also transfers event data to Google's infrastructure (primarily the United States) under Google's Standard Contractual Clauses and equivalent mechanisms.
+If you have enabled analytics, Firebase Analytics also transfers event data to Google's infrastructure (primarily the United States) under Google's Standard Contractual Clauses and equivalent mechanisms, and Facebook App Events transfers event data to Meta Platforms' infrastructure (primarily the United States and Ireland) under Meta's Standard Contractual Clauses and equivalent mechanisms.
+When you browse or submit to the Doctor Directory, Supabase processes the request on its cloud infrastructure (the region selected for the project) and may transfer data internationally under Supabase's data-processing agreement and Standard Contractual Clauses.

 9. Retention